 - If using oats, make oat flour by placing 1½ cup oats in a food processor and processing until finely ground.

 - In a medium bowl, whisk together 2 eggs, 2 teaspoons vanilla, 3 tablespoons lemon juice and the zest of one lemon.
-Pour into the dry ingredients, then the melted coconut oil.
-Pour in 1 cup milk (¾ if using maple syrup instead of sugar), and stir everything to combine.
-Batter should be thick but just pourable.
+Pour into the dry ingredients, then add 3 tablespoons melted coconut oil.
+Pour in 1 cup milk (¾ cup if using maple syrup instead of sugar), and stir everything to combine.
+The batter should be thick but just pourable.
 If not pourable, add a small bit of milk to lighten the batter and stir to combine.